RuneRost/Astro-RT/README.md

 ```

 In this script ([`train_3d.py`](train_3d.py)) data is split into an independent training, validation and testset and an Optuna study is run to find the best model and training hyperparameters.
 You can modify the script to change the intervals for the hyperparameters or the input files for training data.
 Alternatively, you can hardcode a set of hyperparameters.
 The hyperparameters used for training our surrogate models are given below.
 During training the performance of the model on the validation set is assessed and after training predictions are made on the test set to evaluate the quality of the model.
-If you would like to test the performance of our pretrained model, please uncomment the line for loading the model after initialization (currently commented out in the code).
+If you would like to test the performance of our pretrained model, please comment in the line for loading the model after initialization (currently commented out in the code).
 The pretrained model for steady-state prediction is stored as `ufno_3d.eqx` in the [`surrogate_models`](surrogate_models) folder.
-In this case you can comment out the training part (or simply set the number of trained epochs to 0)
+In this case you should comment out the training part (or simply set the number of trained epochs to 0) as well as the saving procedure for the model.

-To train and evaluate a model for the temporal evolution we provide a training, validation and test set, each consisting of samples, that comprise an absorption and emission field as well as two consectuive snapshots of the temporal evolution of the corresponding radiative intensity.
-Thee samples were also generated using the code from [here](https://github.com/lorenzobranca/Ray-trax) and further split into training, validation and test set using the code that is currently commented out at the end of the file.
+To train and evaluate a model for the prediction of temporal evolution of readiative intensity we provide a training, validation and test set, each consisting of samples, that comprise an absorption and emission field as well as two consectuive snapshots of the temporal evolution of the corresponding radiative intensity.
+These samples were also generated using the code from [here](https://github.com/lorenzobranca/Ray-trax) and further split into training, validation and test set using the code that is currently commented out at the end of the file.

 To train a model for the temporal evolution, run this command: